wrex/lessons/content/page/about.md

 The hardest lesson about music for me personally seems obvious to normal people (non-engineers) but was contrary to all of my previous experiences with learning: Merely *understanding* something, just being able to answer a question or reason about something was almost useless!
 The sheer depth of understanding required, and the *degree* of drilling and repetition required *after* reaching the point of understanding utterly shocked me. **Practice wasn't just for improving manual dexterity, it was also for deep learning and internalizing.** This was utterly new to me.

 I distinctly remember thinking, "I'll just learn theory first, then I can take my time practicing technique once I understand everything."
-I wasn't too keen on practicing any given thing before I understood all the *whys* (I suppose I was worried that I'd waste time practicing unneccessary things).
+I wasn't too keen on practicing any given thing before I understood all the *whys* (I suppose I was worried that I'd waste time practicing unnecessary things).
 I naively under-appreciated the *degree* to which I needed to understand each underlying concept.

 I didn't understand that practice wasn't just for technique!